isomerpages/moe-jurongwestpri/_our-programmes/Co Curricular Activities.md

 |  |   |   | |

 <br>
-CCA sessions are held after school on either Mondays, Wednesdays and/or Fridays, from 2 p.m. to 4 p.m.
+CCA sessions are held after school on either Mondays and/or Wednesdays, from 2 p.m. to 4 p.m. or 5 p.m.
 The respective CCA Teachers-in-charge will provide more details via Parent Gateway app (PG).

 **CCA Attendance and Transfer Policy**